ABOUT

 2023–2025: RESEARCHER.
 HDK-VALAND, UNIVERSITY OF GOTHENBURG

 "The Discontent of Voice and Image" is a three-year research project funded by the Swedish Research Council.
 Through mapping, reconstruction, and enactment, the project seeks to open new perspectives on the meaning and function of translation in audiovisual media.
 Positioned between translation and film practice, it investigates subversive and non-conformist approaches to audiovisual translation.
-The project will be released as a series of experimental productions throughout 2025 and 2026.
+The project will be released as a series of audiovisual productions throughout 2025, 2026, and 2027.

 2015–2021: DOCTORAL CANDIDATE / TEACHER, HDK-VALAND, UNIVERSITY OF GOTHENBURG